filecoin-project/filecoin-docs/content/en/nodes/implementations/venus/index.md

 ## More information

-For more indepth information about Venus, including advanced configuration, check out the Venus documentation site [venus.filecoin.io](https://venus.filecoin.io).
+For more in depth information about Venus, including advanced configuration, check out the Venus documentation site [venus.filecoin.io](https://venus.filecoin.io).